 Pre-registration is highly encouraged.
 Online registration will remain open during the event, meaning you can register on your mobile phone or any other device before arriving onsite.

 A confirmation of registration and tax invoice will be issued to your email address on submission of registration.
 If you do not receive a confirmation email, please check your ‘junk’ or ‘spam’ folders and check that the email address you provided when registering is correct.
 If a confirmation has not been received please contact the Events Division of The Pharmacy Guild of Australia, Queensland Branch on 07 3831 3788 or email email@example.com.

 Yes.
 You can contact the Events Division of The Pharmacy Guild of Australia, Queensland Branch on 07 3831 3788 or email firstname.lastname@example.org to check if your registration has been submitted successfully.

 This depends on individual circumstances.
 Please contact your tax professional to discuss this.

-No, your name badge and function tickets will be available for collection from the Registration Desk onsite on arrival at the conference.
+No, your name badge and function tickets will be available for collection from the Name Badge Collection area onsite on arrival at the conference.